Elisa Serrana: Biography

 Elisa, who had eight brothers, was educated at the Sacred Hearts College of Providencia, about which she later said, "Family affection failed to sweeten the bitter memory I have of my childhood: the school, the classmates, and the teachers were tremendously odious."
 She then studied pedagogy in religion at the Pontifical Catholic University of Chile.

 At age 19 she married Horacio Serrano, an essayist 20 years her elder, the former Minister of Agriculture (1940), a future member of the Academia Chilena de la Lengua (1970), and columnist for El Mercurio.
 The couple had five daughters, among them writer Marcela Serrano, of whom it was observed "you can perceive a certain continuity, a literary-filial relationship that seems to go hand in hand with the generational change that took place between Elisa Serrana and her daughter."
 Their daughter Sol Serrano is a historian.

-In 1972 the Popular Unity government expropriated the Los Remolinos family farm in Ñuble, which according to her daughter Margarita "was an emotional tragedy" for the family.
+In 1972 the Popular Unity government expropriated the Los Remolinos family farm in Ñuble Region, which according to her daughter Margarita "was an emotional tragedy" for the family.
 Despite this, they were not supporters of the military coup led by General Augusto Pinochet against Salvador Allende the following year.

 Elisa Serrana worked at the Zig-Zag publishing house from 1962 to 1976, becoming director of the Disney children's magazine department.
 She was a teacher at Saint George's College in Santiago.

 After suffering a stroke in 1987, she retired to Mallarauco, 15 kilometers from Melipilla, where she spent the last 30 years of her life.
 Described by her daughters Paula and Margarita as "extremely Catholic," the writer "never stopped believing or praying."